semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ### `SEMGREP_APP_TOKEN`

-Set `SEMGREP_APP_TOKEN` in your CI job to send findings to Semgrep App and use rules from the Rule Board.
+Set `SEMGREP_APP_TOKEN` to send findings to Semgrep App and use rules from the Rule Board.
 You must have a Semgrep App account to use this environment variable.
 To generate a token, see [TODOLINK]. `SEMGREP_APP_TOKEN` is incompatible with `SEMGREP_RULES`.
 Do not set `SEMGREP_RULES` environment variable within the same CI job as `SEMGREP_APP_TOKEN`.

 Example: